xuqinghua-China/network_traffic_detection/README.md

 - loss function:

 The loss function used in the skip gram model of word2vec is Negative Sampling Loss.
 After training the model for 20 epoch, The model return the loss of the last epoch is 0.
 The pretained model and script are presented in word2vec folder.
+The few shot-lerning and zero-shot learning model is work on progress.

 ### Intrusion Detection Model

 - Model

 The model build for Intrusion Detection is as given below.
 Here the embedding_model is the pretaind word2vec model.
+The input to the model is list of byte words

 ```
 class lstm_block(nn.Module):

     def __init__(self, embedding_model, in_channels=1000, hidden_dim=512, hidden_dim2=256, num_payers=2, out_channels=4):